mo-mo35/Amazon-Product-Analysis/README.md

 dt_tuning/

-Each folder contains Parquet tables with the metrics for that stage.
+Each folder contains Parquet tables with the outputs for that stage.

 📝 Customization